anonymous-user31/reproducible-research_homework/README.md

 ![0e9096bf-60f1-4f55-9985-33d0426c9365](https://github.com/anonymous-user31/reproducible-research_homework/assets/150164357/6c9368e8-5ef4-4630-86c5-4c6923ee6b89)

 4) (**30 points**) Sometimes we are interested in modelling a process that involves randomness.
 A good example is Brownian motion.
 We will explore how to simulate a random process in a way that it is reproducible:
+(4a, 4b and 4c ANSWERS IN Q4 CODE FILE)

    - A script for simulating a random_walk is provided in the `question-4-code` folder of this repo.
 Execute the code to produce the paths of two random walks.
 What do you observe?
 (10 points)
    - Investigate the term **random seeds**.
 What is a random seed and how does it work?
 (5 points)